Southeast Asian Trade in Fish and Fishery Products

 1.1 SEAFDEC initiatives to address IUU fishing

 While promoting sustainable fisheries and developing measures for combating IUU fishing in Southeast Asia, SEAFDEC also compiles information on the trade of fish and fishery products from the Southeast Asian countries.
 The overall regional framework towards combating IUU fishing through the adoption of the “ASEAN Guidelines for Preventing the Entry of Fish and Fishery Products from IUU Fishing Activities into the Supply Chain,” had been recognized by the SEAFDEC Council and subsequently by the ASEAN Ministers in 2015.
 Parallel activities have been undertaken by SEAFDEC to come up with supportive tools, such as the database on Regional Fishing Vessels Record (RFVR) starting with vessels 24 meters in length and over that aims to facilitate the checking of fishing vessels registered under the ASEAN Member States (AMSs); and the ASEAN Catch Documentation Scheme (ACDS) that promotes the application of traceability system from catch to market or exportation.
 Furthermore, regional cooperation and capacity building activities have also been strengthened by SEAFDEC to support the implementation of Port State Measures, as well as the PSMA.
-Establishment of MCS networks among countries had been encouraged; and the Regional Plan of Action for Management of Fishing Capacity (RPOA-Capacity) was developed and endorsed by the ASEAN.
+Establishment of MCS networks among countries had been encouraged; while the Regional Plan of Action for Management of Fishing Capacity (RPOA-Capacity) was developed and endorsed by the ASEAN.

 The “High-level Consultation on Regional Cooperation in Sustainable Fisheries Development Towards the ASEAN Economic Community: Combating IUU Fishing and Enhancing the Competitiveness of ASEAN Fish and Fishery Products” organized by SEAFDEC in August 2016 came up with the “ASEAN-SEAFDEC Joint Declaration on Combating IUU Fishing and Enhancing the Competitiveness of ASEAN Fish and Fishery Products.”
 The adoption of the Joint Declaration by the representatives from the ASEAN-SEAFDEC Member Countries during the High-level Consultation, demonstrated the willingness of the AMSs to combat IUU fishing in their respective waters and enhance the competitiveness of their fish and fishery products bound for the world market.